Planet Of The Apes | The lost 1990s sequel starring Arnold Schwarzenegger

 Hayes’ script revolves around two geneticists – Will Robinson and Billie Rae Diamond – who trace the origins of a plague that’s causing widespread infant fatalities in the near future.
 Travelling back in time to the Stone Age, they discover Palaeolithic humans are at war with highly evolved apes, who have created the virus that will eventually destroy humans.
 It’s also loaded with Biblical allusions and, weirdly, blatant references to The Lord Of The Rings – at this stage, you’d think Jackson would have characters called Aragorn, Strider, and Nazgul on his mind more than Stone et al.

-Schwarzenegger also had director approval on the film, and though Chuck Russell (who later made Eraser) was reportedly considered, Entertainment Weekly reported that the star wanted Phillip Noyce, who’d also directed Dead Calm and Harrison Ford’s Jack Ryan movies, and got him.
+Schwarzenegger also had director approval on the film, and though Chuck Russell (who later made Eraser) was in the running, Entertainment Weekly reported that the star wanted Phillip Noyce, who’d also directed Dead Calm and Harrison Ford’s Jack Ryan movies, and got him.
 So, what went wrong?

 Playing ball